fedibtc/fedi-mods/README.md

     },
     {
         id: 'newmod',
-        title: 'New Fedi-Mod',
+        title: 'New Fedi Mod',
         url: 'http://fedi-dev-release-mod.com',
         description:
-            'Try my new Fedi mod!!',
+            'Try my new Fedi Mod!!',
     }
 ];
 ```

-The site opens in Fedi's in-app browser to inject webln and handle any lnurl pay, withdraw, or auth request.
-Fedi will soon support handling more complex webln interactions like using macaroons or runes via 402 'payment required' errors.
+The site opens in Fedi's in-app browser to inject WebLN and handle any lnurl pay, withdraw, or auth request.
+Fedi will soon support handling more complex WebLN interactions like using macaroons or runes via 402 'payment required' errors.

-Just add a webLN site to the config constant.
+Just add a WebLN site to the config constant.

-However, designing a GREAT fedi mod involves a number of other design decisions, ensuring your app looks great in fedi's in-browser mobile environment is tricky, but we'd love to help - for this join us in the [Bitcoin Design Community](https://discord.gg/Pa7am6SA).
+However, designing a GREAT Fedi mod involves a number of other design decisions, ensuring your app looks great in Fedi's in-browser mobile environment is tricky, but we'd love to help - for this join us in the [Bitcoin Design Community](https://discord.gg/Pa7am6SA).

-### Phase 2 - Federation hosted fedi-mod sites
+### Phase 2 - Federation hosted Fedi Mod sites

 Websites are quick and easy, but can be shutdown, internet connectivity can be an issue or sometimes you don't want to rely on anyone else to run your app.